 Booking an inspection

-Please phone Council's building inspections team on 07 577 7334 between 8am and 5pm, Monday to Friday, and at least three days before you want the inspection done.
+Please phone Council's building inspections team on 07 577 7334 between 8am and 4.30pm, Monday to Friday, and five to ten days before your preferred inspection date.

 If you are applying for a minor variation, please let us know when you book the inspection.

 More information on minor variations

 Failed inspections are due to one or more non-compliances being found.
 The areas of non-compliance will be discussed with the site representative.
 These will generally result in varying levels of site instruction such as conditional continuation or a stop work.
 Serious breaches can result in a notice to fix.